 Here at Well+Being, we’ve tried a lot of strange fitness classes over the years.
 There was the cycling class that didn’t actually use stationary bikes, and the workshop where we learned how to run without using our legs.
 And let’s not forget our attempt at a flying trapeze conditioning class.

 But if we thought those classes were special, that was before we heard about the FLIZ, a concept bike that’s designed without wheels and is actually built for running.

 Confused?
 Yeah, so are we.
 Which made us wonder what other weird fitness gear is out there that—as weird as the description might sound—could be worth checking out?
 Besides the FLIZ, we’ve tested the following equipment once or twice.
 Our lesson learned?
 Don’t knock it till you’ve tried it.

-Those yellow and black straps you see hanging at almost any gym are TRX Suspension Trainers, which were developed by Navy Seals.
+What: Those yellow and black straps you see hanging at almost any gym are TRX Suspension Trainers, which were developed by Navy Seals.
 With proper training, you can perform almost any strengthening exercise with them, including pushups, squats, and bicep curls.
-(Try Sports Club/LA trainer Monica Pampell’s workout
+(Try Sports Club/LA trainer Monica Pampell’s workout.)

 Have you tried a strange fitness class or gear before?
 Share it with us in the comments section.